MikeDonohue/WinningPokerHandAPI/README.md

 What makes this API Restful?

 Use of a uniform interface (UI):
 All Https verb work as expected in reguards to their related resource.
 All resources have their own endpoints.
-Currently this API only implements GET, and POST but could easily be expanded to intereact with other http verys as the project grows.

 Client-server based:
 Seperation of concers is important.
 This is strictly a server.